[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Want an example of what this looks like in practice?

-“My spouse and I have a standing date night every Thursday, so I’m not usually available on that day, though I can occasionally move things around for really special occasions or emergencies.” = Priority, not hierarchy
+“I have a standing date with my nesting partner every Thursday, so I’m not usually available on that day.
+But I can occasionally move things around for really special occasions or emergencies.” = Priority, not hierarchy

-Different Types of Relationships Aren’t Hierarchy, Either
+Different Types of Relationships Aren’t Hierarchical Polyamory, Either

 All relationships look different.
 Even if I were dating identical twin siblings[****], had started dating them both at exactly the same time, and did all the same activities with each of them, the relationships would still be different.
 Because they are different people.

 People want different things out of relationships.
 Not every relationship is well-suited to nesting, sharing finances, or raising children together, just as every relationship isn’t well-suited to being a casual “we’ll see each other and have sex once in a blue moon” situation.
 And the same is also true of every single possible place on the vast spectrum in between these two extremes.
 Connections, dynamics, and desires will be different with every person you are in relationship with.
 Not only is this normal, it is – in my opinion – one of the most beautiful things about polyamory.
+It also isn’t hierarchical polyamory.

 “But What If Both Your Partners Were Dying at the Same Time?”
+Addressing Strawman Arguments In Favour of Hierarchical Polyamory

 When monogamous people ask me which of my partners I love the most, they get frustrated when I reject the premise of the question.
 I don’t believe in talking about who I love “more”.
 I don’t know how I would even begin to quantify that!
 They then try to come up with elaborate hypotheticals to “trick” me into answering the original question.
 If I allow this conversation to go on long enough, it will usually wind up in roughly the same place as the post I referenced above: “If they were both/all dying at the same time, who would you be with?”
+This outlandish hypothetical is, weirdly, one of the most common arguments people will use to defend hierarchical polyamory.

 Setting aside, for a second, the sheer unlikeliness of this scenario ever occuring in reality.
 The assumption is that, when all comes down to brass tacks, we want to be placed above and before everyone else in our partners’ lives.
 And I feel like this is a sad misunderstanding of what polyamory can be when it works at its best.